Careers as a TV Meteorologist

 Is it worth it?

-the rapid changes and challenges of weather forecasting.
+A career as a TV meteorologist can be very exciting with the rapid changes and challenges of weather forecasting.
 Factor in your lifestyle when deciding on choosing this as a career.
 As mentioned above, work hours can be a source of significant stress.
-If you really want to give TV weathercasting a go, it is not a bad idea to add a second major or concentration of study in case you decide it is not the right field for you.
+If you really want to give TV weathercasting a go, it is not a bad idea to add a second major or concentration of study in case you decide it is not the right field for you at a later time.
 Because there are now more schools offering meteorology as a field of study, there are fewer jobs than there are job seekers.
-This may make finding you dream job difficult.
+This may make finding your dream TV meteorologist job difficult.
 Have a back up plan in mind.

 This job also requires that you be able to take criticism.
 You will get criticized.
 You will be the source of jokes.
 Your viewers will criticize your wardrobe, hairstyle, things you say.
 Even your news director may criticize you from time to time.
 A quick note to the female meteorologists: It's not worth getting upset about being called the "weather lady / weather girl".
 Yes, you worked hard for your degree.
 We all did, but don't let that get under your skin.
 I have been criticized many times for all different types of things and certainly know how it feels.
 This job requires you to be strong and not let ugly comments get you off track of providing great weather information to benefit your viewers.

 To wrap up, I suggest talking to a variety of TV meteorologists, not only those who "made it big", but others in smaller markets.
 By doing so you will get a more complete picture of this career.
 Finally, don't consider success in this business as making it in a big market or getting a large salary.
 Finding a station that likes you and pays well enough could be the best scenario for success and happiness as a TV meteorologist.